REWATCH THE BROADCAST FROM JERUSALEM

-Rutgers University, The Miller Center for Community Protection and Resilience & The International March of the Living present a special program featuring Gabriel Bach, Eichmann Trial Prosecutor and Former Justice of the Israeli Supreme Court
+The International March of the Living and The Miller Center for Community Protection and Resilience – Rutgers University present a special program featuring Gabriel Bach, Eichmann Trial Prosecutor and Former Justice of the Israeli Supreme Court

 ABOUT THE PROGRAM